Like this?

 Voice notes, meeting snippets, questions you're asked, Slack messages, sales calls.

-You already say smart things — the challenge is capturing them.
+You already say smart things.
+The challenge is capturing them.

 2. Structure them into clear angles